McFlip/k-automorphic-graph/README.md

 main.cpp -mcmodel=medium
 anything with boost -I path/to/boost i.e. /usr/local/boost_1_63_0/boost/

+The Boost C++ Libraries were successfully built!

+The following directory should be added to compiler include paths:

+/usr/local/boost_1_63_0

+The following directory should be added to linker library paths:

+/usr/local/boost_1_63_0/stage/lib

 notes:
 web-NotreDame has Nodes: 325,729 Edges: 1,497,134
 Relying on compiler to do initialization of the matrix dropped execution time by 30 seconds.